TEBco01/js-md5/README.md

 ```
 X_0  = buf[0 ] | (buf[1 ] << 8) | (buf[2 ] << 16) | (buf[3 ] << 24);
 ```
-Clearly there is some sort of overhead to using arrays over smallish collections of local variables.
-Presumably there is some number of elements where using an array is faster, but I did not investigate what that limit might be.

-### 3. Careful data handling
+### 3. Efficient handling of input
-Data can only be processed as fast as it is fetched.
-Early iterations of this implementation had several bottlenecks related to passing data to the transform function.
+An MD5 implementation has two bottlenecks.
+One is the computation done to transform each block as the hash requires.
+The other is to provide those blocks of data to be transformed.
+Simply ensuring the latter is done in the quickest way possible is a simple but crucial part of a fast implementation.

 For an example, take part of the `md5_update` function.
-This part of the code combines new data with whatever old data there was not long enough to fill a 64 byte block for the transform function.
+This part of the code combines new data with any previous data that was not long enough to fill a 64 byte block for the transform function.
-Before there was the following, which combines the two by concatenating the relevant slices into a new array.
+Early on, I used the following, which combines the two by concatenating the relevant slices into a new array.
 ```
 buf_part = ctx.buffer.slice(0, index);
 input_part = buf.slice(0,partLen);
 md5_transform(ctx, [...buf_part, ...input_part]);
 ```
-Latter iterations changed this to what follows, which uses the fast `set` method to fill the already existant buffer rather than creating a new one.
+Later iterations changed this to what follows, which uses the fast `set` method to fill the already existant buffer rather than creating a new one.
 ```
 ctx.buffer.set(buf.slice(0,partLen), index);
 md5_transform(ctx, ctx.buffer);
 ```
+This simple change made the implementation ~25% faster.

-As another example, there is a sizable overhead to using strings as inputs instead of buffers (because strings are converted to buffers).
+As another example, there is a sizable overhead to using strings as inputs instead of buffers (because strings are then converted to buffers).
 This led to discrepancies when benchmarking.
 Joseph Meyer's implementation (linked in benchmarks file), for instance, is string-native and faster than this implementation on strings, but slower than this implementation when it uses buffers (you can try this yourself in the benchmarks).

-These sorts of data processing things are common sense, but important.
-The buffer change made the implementation ~25% faster and using buffers instead of strings makes it ~50% faster.
+Avoiding the conversion by providing input as buffers instead of strings makes the implementation ~50% faster.